YorkshireKev/kevssite.com-jekyll-version/_posts/2014-08-05-console-access-into-a-running-docker-container.md

 This is a quick guide on how to get shell console access into a running Docker container.

 >UPDATE.
-You only need to follow this guide if you are running a version of docker older than 1.3.
-Docker version 1.3 introduced the docker exec command, which replaces the need to use external tools like nsenter.
+If you are running docker version 1.3 or greater then you should use docker exec instead (see docker man pages for more info).
+The only use case that still requires the use of nsenter is where the user assigned to the container prevents you from doing tasks inside. e.g. where root access is needed but the container is not running as root.

 First you need to ensure that nsenter is installed on the host server.
 Nsenter allows us to enter the Linux namespace that a Docker container is running in.